 Influencing people with integrity

-With tutor Mark Gardiner This unit will develop skills in influencing and negotiating effectively and understanding of the importance of…
+This unit will develop skills in influencing and negotiating effectively and understanding of the importance of integrity, so the learner…

 Our Level 6 Diploma continues on from Level 5 and upon successful completion you will gain a full IAT HE Diploma.
 The highest level of our Diplomas covers more detailed learning units in pain and distress in laboratory animals, as well as the use of genetically altered mice for phenotyping.
 The student also has the opportunity to sign up for units in subjects such as establishing a culture of care, influencing people with integrity, and managing and developing teams.
 There is also a Project unit where you are given the opportunity to develop your own research project with the guidance of our expert tutors.